Belgium in the Eurovision Song Contest 2015: At Eurovision

 The two semi-finals and the final was broadcast in Belgium by both the Flemish and Walloon broadcasters.
 VRT broadcast the shows on één and Radio 2 with commentary in Dutch by Peter Van de Veire and Eva Daeleman.
 RTBF televised the shows on La Une with commentary in French by Jean-Louis Lahaye and Maureen Louys.
 The final was also broadcast by RTBF on VivaCité with commentary in French by Olivier Gilain.
-The Belgian spokesperson, who announced the Belgian votes during the final, was Walid.
+RTBF appointed Walid as its spokesperson to announce the Belgian points during the final.

 Semi-final

 Loïc Nottet took part in technical rehearsals on 11 and 15 May, followed by dress rehearsals on 18 and 19 May.
 This included the jury show on 18 May where the professional juries of each country watched and voted on the competing entries.